 OK, OK.
 Maybe you want to actually be whittling down the number of people you send your holiday cards to.
 That’s totally fine – because the people you meet while volunteering abroad may not really care about receiving your card anyway!
 From locals to expats to other silver foxes, the people you’ll meet as a volunteer abroad over 50 won’t be worried about an annual recap; they will care about making a meaningful connection with you and hearing about your adventures as they take place.

-We’ve given you a pretty comprehensive list of reasons why you should consider volunteering after retirement.
+We’ve given you a pretty comprehensive list of reasons why you should consider adult volunteer abroad.
 So, why don’t we balance out the list with a few reasons why you shouldn’t.

-There are an endless number of reasons you should volunteer abroad in your golden years.
+There are an endless number of reasons you should find volunteer work abroad for over 60s (or 50s).
 We’ve only listed nine above, so there are certainly a few reasons missing.
 Whether you want to find adventure as a volunteer over 50 in New Zealand or contribute your experience in social work as a volunteer abroad, your next (or maybe your first!) international experience is truly only a click away.